Dachau liberation reprisals: Surrender

-According to Harold Marcuse, American professor of German history, camp commander SS-Hauptsturmführer Martin Weiss, together with the camp guards and the SS garrisons, had fled the camp before the arrival of U.S. troops.
-SS-Untersturmführer Heinrich Wicker (murdered after the surrender) was left in charge and had roughly 560 personnel at his disposal; these came from conscripted inmates of the SS disciplinary prison inside the Dachau concentration camp and Hungarian Waffen-SS troops.
+Two days prior to the liberation, Obersturmbannführer Eduard Weiter had already begun evacuating the camp, prioritizing Russian POWs and Jewish prisoners as they were considered the most dangerous in the event of a liberation by American soldiers.
+According to American professor of German history Harold Marcuse, SS-Hauptsturmführer Martin Weiss, who had been left in command of the camp, together with the camp guards and the SS garrisons, had also fled before the arrival of U.S. troops.
+SS-Untersturmführer Heinrich Wicker (killed after the surrender) was left in charge and had roughly 560 personnel at his disposal; these came from conscripted inmates of the SS disciplinary prison inside the Dachau concentration camp and Hungarian Waffen-SS troops.

 On April 29, Dachau was surrendered to Brigadier General Henning Linden of the 42nd Infantry Division of the U.S. Army by Untersturmführer Wicker.
-According to Linden, he arrived at the command post in Dachau at about 15:00 and proceeded to make his way across the Amper River to the site of the complex, approximately one-half kilometre south of the bridge he crossed.
-He proceeded to take control of the camp in some tumult; thereafter, he toured the camp with a group of reporters (including Marguerite Higgins).
+According to Linden, he arrived at the command post in Dachau at about 15:00 and crossed the Amper River to the complex, about 500 meters south of the bridge he crossed.
+He took control of the camp then toured the camp with a group of reporters (including war correspondent Marguerite Higgins).
 A description of the surrender appears in Linden's memorandum to Maj.
 Gen. Harry J. Collins, entitled Report on Surrender of Dachau Concentration Camp: